Frequently Asked Questions

 How do I get my flowers to you?

-You can either drop off your flowers to us, or schedule a convenient pick-up, and we’ll come to you.
+You can either drop off your flowers to us, or schedule a convenient pick-up, and we’ll come to you (based on availability).
 We make the process simple so your flowers arrive safely and ready for preservation.
+To maintain the freshest possible condition, your flowers must arrive at our studio within 1-3 days of your special occasion.

 Do you accept flowers from events other than from weddings?